dubzku/shopify-tech-challenge/README.md

 - Banner notification when the user has reach the 5 nomination maximum.
 - Loading animation in the search results container.
 - User's nomination choices saved when user leaves the page.
+- Error handling to prevent users from nominating more than 5 movies.
+- Banner notification to let user know if their exact search does not match any titles.

 ## Features